AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 1. Ensure the **timecode link** button (bottom left of the timeline view) is set to **Linked**.

 2. Start the timecode source.
-(You will need to push up the timeline fader for internal timecode or if you have disabled the autoload option described above).
+(You will need to push up the timeline fader if you have disabled the **Activate in Range** option described above).

 3. The triggers in the timeline will fire when the timecode reaches their programmed times.